-- Take all your throw pillows outside and let them hang out in the sun for awhile to freshen.
+- Take all your throw pillows outside and let them hang out in the sun for a while to freshen.
 Take down any curtains, throws, and other such items and wash them.
 Give your blinds a good washing.
 Take any area rugs outside and beat them.
 (Fun for all, right!?)

-> - Pick up and organize everything.
-This is a good time to go through your media like your DVDs and video games and take them to someplace like a used book store that will buy used media to make a few bucks off stuff you don’t watch or play anymore.
+- Pick up and organize everything.
+This is a good time to go through media like DVDs and video games and take them to someplace like a used book store that will buy used media to make a few bucks off stuff you don’t watch or play anymore.

-> - While you’ve got the furniture moved out, vacuum the floors.
+- While you’ve got the furniture moved out, vacuum the floors.
 If you are like me and like to rearrange the furniture, go ahead and do so.

 - Move all the furniture back and then vacuum the rest of the floors.
 Wash down your doors and switchplates and all that fun stuff that gets funky.